ruthieellis/makey-cakey/README.md

 # ruthieellis.github.io
-This is the GitHub repoistory for the Makey Cakey blog.
+This is the GitHub repoistory for the [Makey Cakey blog](https://ruth.ellis.scot/).
+The site is hosted on [GitHub Pages](https://pages.github.com/) using the [Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/).
 The blog was imoported from [http://makey-cakey.blogspot.com/](http://makey-cakey.blogspot.com/).

 # Create a new post
 * Go to [https://github.com/ruthieellis/ruthieellis.github.io/tree/master/_posts](https://github.com/ruthieellis/ruthieellis.github.io/tree/master/_posts)